maggief2/NHL-Vignette/README.md

 new team in the NHL (as of 2021), so there is currently no data on them in the API.

+Note: I reduced the number of columns in the data frames in the `head` function so the output would be nicer.

 ``` r
 ## Examples
 #All stats for all teams